kristi11/ww-filament/README.md

     http://localhost:8000
     ```

 I use [Mailtrap](https://mailtrap.io/) for email testing.
 You can use whatever you like.
-If you want to use Mailtrap,
+If you want to use [Mailtrap](https://mailtrap.io/),
 create an account and add the credentials to the `.env` file.
 If you are using [forge](https://forge.laravel.com/) you
 can add the credentials to the server environment variables.

-If you decide to use mailtrap, you can use the following credentials:
+If you decide to use [Mailtrap](https://mailtrap.io/), you can use the following credentials:

 ```
 MAIL_MAILER=smtp